 You’ll need a bank account for your small business because it is required to keep personal and small business funds and expenses separate to avoid personal liability.
 For more information, read our blog about business bank accounts.

 If you start a vending machine business, you’ll need insurance to protect the company if someone is injured.
-I’d recommend having general liability at a minimum and potentially restaurant insurance if you plan on placing vending machines all over the city.
+I’d recommend having general liability at a minimum and potentially restaurant insurance if you plan on placing vending machines throughout a city or region.

 You may also want to offer to put the property owner on the insurance so that their own business isn’t at risk if your vending machine has a lawsuit.
 They’ll appreciate it, and if you are working with more prominent companies or governments, they’ll require you to add them to the insurance.

-I usually recommend starting by getting a bid from Hiscox.
+I usually recommend starting by getting a bid from Simply Business.

 Food Handling Requirements